bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 # Project Blender

 Project Tools will store a version of Blender within the `shared` directory.
 This version of Blender is internal to that project.
-This allows for multiple Blenders to be installed on your system, each with their own preferences tailored specifically to that project.
-The main advantage to running/managing Blender using the Project Tools scripts is that it will synchronize the Blender version and Shared Extensions across for all users contributing the the project.
+This allows for multiple Blender installations on your system, each with their own preferences tailored specifically to that project.
+The main advantage of running/managing Blender using the Project Tools scripts is that it will synchronize the Blender version and Shared Extensions across all users contributing to the project.
 Project Tools also allows you to run a custom build of Blender with the Extensions and preferences set for your project.

 <!---
 TODO Note from Julien: